AZaglewska/Vermilion_Couture_Website/README.md

 ## Photos and Icons:

-All photos of corsets were made in a professional photo studio, by a photographer Emilia Lyon (https://emilialyon.com/pl/) at the special request of the Vermilion Couture brand.
+All photos of corsets were made in a professional photo studio, by a photographer Emilia Lyon (https://emilialyon.com/pl/) for the special request of the Vermilion Couture brand.
 The designer does not agree to copying, modifying and sharing photos on other websites.
 If you have any question about the photos please contact the Vermilion Couture brand by email: contact@vermilioncouture.com

-The rest of the photos(fabrics and askedQuestions routes) were take from:
+The rest of the photos (especially in the fabrics and askedQuestions routes) were take from:

 - https://www.pexels.com/pl-pl/ and they are free for commercial use.

-- Vermilion Couture Logo is created by a graphic designer (https://www.instagram.com/ewuwka/, https://www.facebook.com/ewuwka) at the special request of the Vermilion Couture brand.
+- Vermilion Couture Logo is created by a graphic designer (https://www.instagram.com/ewuwka/, https://www.facebook.com/ewuwka) for the special request of the Vermilion Couture brand.
 The designer does not agree to copying, sharing and modifying brand logo.
 If you have any question about the logo please contact the Vermilion Couture by email: contact@vermilioncouture.com

 - Icons were taken from https://www.flaticon.com/ and they are free for commercial use.